lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Nov.
 2020\] I received the 2020 ACM China SIGAPP Chapter Doctoral Dissertation Award.
 [Link](http://www.acmturc.com/2021/cn/doctoral_thesis_award.html)

 \[Oct.
-2020\] One paper was accepted by ACM SenSys 2020, which was collaborated with Prof. Yingying Chen's group when I visited Rutgers.
-Congratulations!
+2020\] One paper was accepted by ACM SenSys 2020.
+[//]: # (which was collaborated with Prof. Yingying Chen's group when I visited Rutgers.
+Congratulations!)

 \[Sep.
 2020\] One paper was accepted by ACM IMWUT, which was presented in ACM UbiComp 2020.